flushyr/XGBoost-Decision-Tree-Neural-Network-Comparison/README.md

 ## Conclusion, Evaluation, and Improvements
-The glaring issue with this comparison is that it only used one dataset, so the scope of this experiment can be expanded to new datasets.
+The glaring issue with this comparison is that it only used one dataset, limiting the scope of the experiment.
+To address this, the study can be expanded to include new datasets, which would provide a more comprehensive evaluation.
 Additionally, expanding the search range for hyperparameters and exploring advanced optimization methods like Bayesian optimization could enhance the models' performance.
-Increasing the number of trials during training can reduce performance variations.
-Addressing the dataset's limitations may involve adding new attributes or considering a more complex dataset.
-Broadening the consideration of hyperparameters could have improved overall fairness and performance.
-Overall, my study reinforces that XGBoost is superior to Decision Trees and Neural Networks for this specific case of tabular data analysis.
+Increasing the number of trials during training can reduce performance variations, leading to more robust results.

 ## Thank you